Culvert at dike To discharge water from island to sea

 Calculations in FD_watersystems

-For each branch waterlevel (ylevel) and Energylevel (Hlevel) are calculated at the beginning and end of the branch.
+For each branch waterlevel (ylevel) and Energylevel (Hlevel) are calculated at the beginning (.x) and end (.y) of the branch.
+This info is stored in WatersystemData.

 CulvertRectangle: If downstreams waterdepth < Height culvert : Type is converted to Trapezium.
 Note: With high velocities, water level will rise and the type maybe should be concerted back to culvertrectangle.
-This can be solved by using several extra points.
+This can be solved by splitting het culvert in several branches.

 In a branch (between 2 points) discharge is always the same.